IyobedZekarias/Crypto/README.md

 ### Prerequisites

 You will need to have some c++ compiler.
-You can install the gnu gcc compiler on mac or clang on mac
+You can install the gnu gcc compiler on windows or clang on mac

 #### Windows
 Download WSL.
 Instructions here https://docs.microsoft.com/en-us/windows/wsl/install-win10